dotnet/android/Documentation/guides/BuildProcess.md

   - `System`: The original Java exception type is caught and wrapped in an appropriate .NET exception type.

-     This means that e.g. `InputStreamInvoker` properly implements `System.IO.Stream`, and `Stream.Read()` will *not* throw `Java.IO.IOException` instances.
+     This means that, for example, `InputStreamInvoker` properly implements `System.IO.Stream`, and `Stream.Read()` will *not* throw `Java.IO.IOException` instances.
 (It may instead throw a `System.IO.IOException` which has a `Java.IO.IOException` as the `Exception.InnerException` value.)